 The attorney will discover that Title IV is not secular law.
 It is not a disciplinary procedure with an outcome of winning or losing as a goal.
 Title IV, Canon 1 states, in part, the Church and each diocese seek to resolve conflicts by promoting healing, repentance, forgiveness, restitution, justice, amendment of life and reconciliation among all involved or affected.
 (Title IV.1) Therefore, it requires a different legal frame of reference and skill set than is used in criminal or civil law.

-The Rev. Canon Michael Buerkel Hunn has been involved in Title IV cases for years and in the training of Title IV officers.
+The Rt.
+Rev. Michael Buerkel Hunn has been involved in Title IV cases for years and in the training of Title IV officers.
 He says even Episcopalians who practice law discover they need to change from their usual legal mindset about disciplinary procedures.

 Executive Council of The Episcopal Church member Alexizendria Link says Christian beliefs define Title IV, not traditional judicial law.

 Another misconception is that Title IV is similar to secular employment law.
 Attorney Sally Johnson, Esq., is the Chancellor to the President of the House of Deputies and one of the original authors of much of Title IV.
 She says attorneys new to this process must understand that Title IV is not an employment decision.